Rihanna pregnant with second child, rep confirms after Super Bowl halftime show

 As the 34-year-old rubbed her stomach during the performance of her song "B**** Better Have My Money," the Internet responded, with both her name and the word "Pregnant" trending on Twitter within minutes.

-Now, a rep for the singer has confirmed to CBS News that she is pregnant with baby number two.
+Now, a rep for the singer has confirmed to CBS News that she is pregnant with baby No. 2.

 The singer, who has also achieved widespread success for both her beauty and lingerie brands, sported a custom jumpsuit and bustier by Loewe, and a floor-length puffer from Alaïa — both left open to reveal her baby bump.

 Rihanna welcomed her first child with her partner, rapper A$AP Rocky, in May.
-They have chosen to not disclosed their child's name, nor have they posted extensively on social media.
-They gave fans their first glimpse of son on TikTok in December.
+They have chosen to not disclose the child's name, nor have they posted extensively on social media.
+They gave fans their first glimpse of their son on TikTok in December.

 The singer made headlines with her first baby bump, sporting avant-garde outfits that redefined for many what maternity fashion could look like, leading Vogue magazine to ask, "Is Rihanna Changing Pregnancy Style Forever?"